RISS-Vul/xai4se-paper/README.md

 </p>

 ### Website: https://riss-vul.github.io/xai4se-paper/

 ### Paper:

+### Introduction:
 This is an exploration and visualisation website for a categorization of XAI4SE papers, hosted on GitHub pages.
 This website provides an interactive way to [explore the dataset](https://riss-vul.github.io/xai4se-paper/#/papers), and we invite the community to contribute relevant primary studies in order to make this a living and curated collection of XAI4SE research.

+The detailed statistics can be found in [our excel table](https://github.com/riss-vul/xai4se-paper/XAI4SE-Data.xlsx).

 If you want to add an XAI4SE paper to the database, follow the instructions below.